Iteneo/Collapsible/README.md

 We have created our plugin for many reasons :

 * We find Bootstrap Collapse too complex
-* Flexibility
-* Custom HTML (some others plugins force to use some specific HTML tags for build the plugin, we disagree, that's why we use only classes).
+* Flexibility with custom HTML tags (some others plugins force to use some specific HTML tags for build the plugin, we disagree, that's why we use only classes).

 ## Get started